We focus on exercises that lead to injury if performed incorrectly or without suitable preparation and conditioning.

-Jayne, I enjoyed the article from Dr Young and the timing of it was fitting.
+Jayne, I enjoyed the article from Dr. Young, and its timing was fitting.

-If you do personal training or direct one-on-one client training, you need to match the exercise to the movement level they can handle with the exercise you get them to do.
+If you do personal or direct one-on-one client training, you need to match the exercise to the movement level they can handle with the practice you get them to do.
 This is why no exercise method is bad or wrong.

 For example, I like machines.
-They are great for injuries, introducing movements to beginners in the gym, and the older adult.
+They are great for injuries, introducing movements to beginners and older adults in the gym.

 A challenge I find, which relates to Less Mills, is an exercise program that is good for everyone.
+There are no “personal” or modifications in many group settings, which leads to injuries.
 I have experienced this with my undercover work.
-There is no “personal” or modifications in many group settings which leads to injuries.

 Jayne, excellent work on continuing to learn and doing all you can to help your clients.